Erikzaksf/coin_counter/README.md

 ## Specifications

 * Program will return the least amount of coins for amount entered in cents
-  * Example input: 1 cent
+  * Example input: 25 cents
-  * Example output: a penny
+  * Example output: 1 quarter

 * Program will return the least amount of coins for amount entered in cents
-  * Example input: 1 cent
+  * Example input: 10 cents
-  * Example output: a penny
+  * Example output: 1 dime

 * Program will return the least amount of coins for amount entered in cents
-  * Example input: 1 cent
+  * Example input: 5 cents
-  * Example output: a penny
+  * Example output: a dime

 * Program will return the least amount of coins for amount entered in cents
   * Example input: 1 cent
   * Example output: a penny

 ## Support and contact details
   _Contact Linda Luu, Erik Zakrzewski with questions or issues._